 Mid 1980s Development

-While a new novice trail was cut from the summit for the 1989-90 season, severe financial problems were mounting.
+While a new novice trail was cut from the summit and a snowboard halfpipe possibly constructed for the 1989-90 season, severe financial problems were mounting.
 The Highlands found itself on the auction block in December of 1990 and almost did not open for the 1990-91 season.